vossisboss/wagtail-auth-adventures/readme.md

-Wagtail Bakery User Model Demo Project
+Wagtail Bakery Frontend Authentication Tutorial
 =======================

-This is a version of bakery with a custom User model baked in.
+This respository contains the code for a series of tutorials I'm writing on authentication for frontend users in Wagtail.
+Stay tuned!